Contribute to this guide

 # Creating a plugin

 All features in the CKEditor 5 are powered by plugins.
-To create our custom timestamp plugin, we need to import the base Plugin class.
+To create our custom timestamp plugin, we need to import the base Plugin class from the ckeditor5.
+Be careful not to remove the other imports from this package.

 import {